Angus King: Governor of Maine (1995–2003)

 In May 1993, King announced he would run for governor of Maine as an independent in the 1994 election.
 Incumbent Governor John McKernan Jr., a Republican, was term-limited and could not seek another term.
 King abandoned his lifelong affiliation with the Maine Democratic Party.
 "The Democratic Party as an institution has become too much the party that is looking for something from government", King told the Bangor Daily News a few weeks after he announced his candidacy.
 The Republican nominee was Susan Collins, Commissioner of Professional and Financial Regulation under Governor John McKernan and a protégée of U.S. Senator William Cohen, and at the time relatively unknown to the electorate.
 The Democratic nominee was former Governor and U.S. Representative Joseph E. Brennan.
 It was Brennan's fifth campaign for governor.

 The general election was a highly competitive four-way race between King, Collins, Brennan, and Green Party nominee Jonathan Carter.
 King invested early in television advertising during Maine's unusually early June primary, allowing him to emerge from the primary season on an equal footing with his rivals.
 He positioned himself as a businessman and a pragmatic environmentalist focused on job creation and education.
 The Washington Times described King as an idealist who "wants to slash regulations but preserve the environment; hold the line on taxes; impose work and education requirements on welfare recipients; experiment with public school choice and cut at least $60 million from the state budget."
 His opponents criticized him for flip-flopping.
 Collins argued King "presents different images, depending on who he is talking to.
 Angus has been a Democrat his whole life.
 In my opinion, he became an independent because he didn't think he could beat Joe Brennan in a primary.
 He's extremely smooth, articulate and bright, but he says different things to different groups."

-King meets with a Russian delegation as Maine governor in October 2002.
+Maine governor King meeting with a Russian delegation in October 2002.